The moduli space of matroids: Realization spaces and the Tutte group

 \subsection{The weak matroid space}

-There is a variant of the matroid space for weak matroids, which leads to the notion of the weak universal pasture of a matroid.
-Although it turns out that the weak matroid space is not a moduli space for weak matroids, it turns out that the universal pasture is a very useful object for matroid theory for its connections to the Tutte group and rescaling classes.
+There is a variant of the matroid space for weak matroids, which leads to the notion of the universal pasture of a matroid.
+Although the weak matroid space is not a moduli space for weak matroids, it turns out that the universal idyll is a very useful object for matroid theory because of its connections to the Tutte group and rescaling classes.

-Since a pasture $F$ can be considered as a tract, we gain the notion of a weak $F$-matroid, as explained in section \ref{subsubsection: weak Grassmann-Plucker functions}.
-This means that in contrast to a strong $F$-matroid, which is defined by all Pl\"ucker relation, a weak $F$-matroid is represented by a function $\Delta:\binom Er \to F$ whose support is the set of bases of a matroid and that is only required to satisfy the $3$-term Pl\"ucker relations
+Since an idyll $F$ can be considered as a tract, we gain the notion of a weak $F$-matroid, as explained in section \ref{subsubsection: weak Grassmann-Plucker functions}.
+This means that in contrast to a strong $F$-matroid, which is defined by all Pl\"ucker relations, a weak $F$-matroid is represented by a function $\Delta:\binom Er \to F$ whose support is the set of bases of a matroid and that is only required to satisfy the $3$-term Pl\"ucker relations

 for every $(r-2)$-subset $I$ of $E$ and all $i_1<i_2<i_3<i_4$ with $i_1,i_2,i_3,i_4\notin I$, where $I_{k,l}=I\cup\{i_k,i_l\}$.